tariq659891/omniprofiler/ml_training_example_README.md

 After running the training script, Omni Profiler will output detailed profiling information.
 Here are some example visualizations of the profiling results:

+#### Overall Profiling Report

 [Image Placeholder: Overall Profiling Report]

+This image shows the overall time spent in each profiled function, giving you a high-level view of where your code is spending the most time.

+#### Block Profiling Report

 [Image Placeholder: Block Profiling Report]

+The block profiling report provides information about the time spent in specific blocks of code, such as individual epochs or training steps.

+#### Line-by-Line Profiling Report

 [Image Placeholder: Line-by-Line Profiling Report]

-These visualizations help identify performance bottlenecks in your machine learning workflow, allowing you to optimize your code for better efficiency.
+This detailed report shows the time spent on each line of code, helping you identify specific bottlenecks in your functions.

 ## Interpreting Profiling Results

 When analyzing the profiling results:

-1. Look for functions or blocks that take the most time.
+1. Look for functions or blocks that take the most time in the overall and block profiling reports.
-2. Identify any unexpected patterns in the line-by-line profiling.
+2. Identify any unexpected patterns in the line-by-line profiling report, such as lines that take significantly longer than others.
-3. Pay attention to the number of calls for each function or block.
+3. Pay attention to the number of calls for each function or block to understand how frequently they're executed.
-4. Compare the average time per call to identify slow operations.
+4. Compare the average time per call to identify slow operations that might benefit from optimization.

 By using Omni Profiler in your machine learning projects, you can gain valuable insights into the performance characteristics of your training process, helping you optimize your code for faster execution and better resource utilization.

+## Customizing Profiler Output

+You can customize the profiler's output by modifying the `profiler_config` settings:

+- Use `profiler_config.print_overall_profile = True/False` to enable/disable the overall profiling report.
+- Use `profiler_config.print_block_profile = True/False` to enable/disable the block profiling report.
+- Use `profiler_config.print_line_profile = True/False` to enable/disable the line-by-line profiling report.

+Experiment with these settings to focus on the level of detail you need for your specific profiling tasks.

 [Rest of the README remains the same...]